JASA alumnus Ntuthuko Shezi reimagines shared value through an innovative farming investment platform

 Shezi had to go through many experiences before he was ready to shape this company.
 He grew up in rural Ndwedwe in KwaZulu-Natal in a home without electricity.
 His mother was a teacher and ran a side business at the school selling sweets, fish and vetkoek, to singlehandedly support Shezi and his four siblings.
 This is where he received his first taste of entrepreneurship.
 His grandparents lived a traditional rural life, keeping cows for milk and growing fruit and vegetables.

-In high school he continue his journey of learning about business through selling biscuits.
+In high school he continued his journey of learning about business through selling biscuits.
 There he had the opportunity to do a JASA programme in 1997 and his team company printed and sold T-shirts.

 After graduating from the University of Cape Town, with an electro-mechanical engineering degree, he worked his way up to managerial level in a management consulting firm before taking the leap to start his own company, a panel-beating operation at the airport, to service clients while they travelled.
 He provided panel beating, spray painting and glass repairs and employed 16 people.